PooleLab/MD-Phylogeny/README.md

 ## What does the method do, and how?

 ## System Requirements
-Operating system: Ideally, UNIX or Mac.
-If Windows use Windows Subsystem for Linux (WSL/WSL2), be aware of possible difficulties.
+Operating system: Ideally, UNIX or Mac (not tested on Mac, yet) If Windows use Windows Subsystem for Linux (WSL/WSL2), be aware of possible difficulties.

-MD Engine (best to use on an HPC): GROMACS (we’ve used GROMACS version GROMACS/2020.5-intel-2020a-cuda-11.0.2-hybrid) and CHARMM are common choices for protein simulations, each compatible with different force fields (e.g., CHARMM36 for GROMACS what we have used).
+MD Engine (best to use on an HPC, as it gets too computationally intense for a Laptop or Desktop PC): GROMACS (we’ve used GROMACS version GROMACS/2020.5-intel-2020a-cuda-11.0.2-hybrid) and CHARMM are common choices for protein simulations, each compatible with different force fields (e.g., CHARMM36 for GROMACS what we have used).

 ## Installations